Summer is here and that means thousands of us are going to head to the beach.

 As a beach lover, you probably know more about the local beach, culture, and environment than a lot of the people working in the area.

-If you are a local enthusiast, you can offer your services as a tour guide, giving tourists an insiders look into the area and providing a bit of a local history.
+If you are a local enthusiast, you can offer your services as a tour guide, giving tourists an insiders look into the area and providing a bit of local history.

 Consider walking, biking, or even swimming tours depending on the spots you want to show, and themed tours can be a great way to boost your audience at certain times of the year.